 If you are interested in proposing a Global Seminar, please follow these steps:

 You must set up your meeting prior to beginning your program proposal.
-To request a meeting time, email Sylvie Burnet-Jones , Director of Global Seminars in the Office of International Education
+To request a meeting time, email Sylvie Burnet-Jones, Director of Global Seminars in the Education Abroad office.

 Photo Credits: “Faz on the Mountain” by Adrienne Bortree — Conservation Biology & Practice in Brazil's Atlantic Forest Global Seminar — Faculty Director: Timothy Kittel